IBM/aspera-cli/docs/README.erb.md

 ibmcloud resource service-key _service_key_name_here_ --output JSON|jq '.[0].credentials'>$HOME/service_creds.json
 ```

-(if you don't have `jq` installed, extract the structure as follows)
+> [!NOTE]
+> If `jq` is not installed, you can manually extract the credentials section from the JSON output.

-It consists in the following structure:
+The service credential file consists of the following structure:

 ```json
 {